EAlas7alo/RockPaperScissorsChallenge/README.md

 ==========================
 Reddit /r/dailyprogrammer RockPaperScissorsLizardSpock-challenge.

-Probably should have more classes, but I felt like trying to fit a program to a single one.
+Probably should have more classes for this, but I felt like trying to fit a program to a single one.